-Django raises some Django specific exceptions as well as many standard Python exceptions.
+Django raises some of its own exceptions as well as standard Python exceptions.

 Django Core Exceptions¶

-The SuspiciousOperation exception is raised when a user has performed an operation that should be considered suspicious from a security perspective, such as tampering with a session cookie.
-Subclasses of SuspiciousOperation include:
+SuspiciousOperationexception is raised when a user has performed an operation that should be considered suspicious from a security perspective, such as tampering with a session cookie.
+Subclasses of

 - A field in a model clashes with a field of the same name from an abstract base class